Email information is followed by @css.edu unless otherwise noted.

 Professor Poole's research and writing focus on Russian and European intellectual history, the history of ideas, and the history of philosophical and religious thought.
 Since 1990, he has delivered more than fifty scholarly papers and lectures at academic conferences and universities in the United States and abroad.
 He teaches courses in world, European, and Russian history.

-Problems of Idealism.
-Essays in Russian Social Philosophy.
+Problems of Idealism: Essays in Russian Social Philosophy.
 Translated, edited, and introduced.
 Foreword by Caryl Emerson.
-Yale University Press, 2003. xxiv, 468 pp. Scholarly edition with monographic introduction (78 pp.), full annotations, and contributor biographies.
+Yale University Press, 2003. xxiv, 468 pp. Monographic introduction (pp. 1-78), extensive annotations, and contributor biographies.

 “Kantian Foundations of Russian Liberal Theory: Human Dignity, Justice, and the Rule of Law,” The Weimar Moment: Liberalism, Political Theology, and Law, Institute for Legal Studies, University of Wisconsin Law School, 2008, 16,500 words.
 (Web-posted and printed conference materials.)